FranckLejzerowicz/metagenomix/metagenomix/doc/creating.md

 # Creating

-This explains how to create and run the analyses of a shotgun metagenomics pipeline `metagenomix create`.
+This explains how to use the `metagenomix create` command to create and run the analyses of a shotgun metagenomics pipeline.

 ## Input